rgriff23/rgriff23.github.io/projects/gelada.md

 ___

-Currently, there are three parts to the project:
+Currently, there are two parts to the project:

 ___